-We are going to finish the yellow and the underneath black.
-So excited!!!
+We are going to finish the yellow and the underneath black to look like the below:

 2013 was an INSANE year.
 It was very difficult, life threw me some curves.
 Can I get a do over. please?
 Someone also broke into my truck and stole my tire warmers, a spare Shorai battery, and two ShoeiX11 helmets.
 My insurance refused to pay for anything, and I even had to pay for the broken glass, which I am STILL finding in my truck.
 I couldn’t race without a helmet, so I had to buy another (a Shoei X12 WOO!!).
 Thankfully, I received a 50% discount.
 I still don’t have tire warmers, so I borrowed them for the rest of the year.